kevinpollet/seel/README.md

 - [hello-world-express](./examples/hello-world-express) - An Express app that responds `{"message":"Hello, World!"}` to HTTP `GET /` requests or greets the name passed as query param.

+- [hello-world-express-static](./examples/hello-world-express-static) - An Express app that serves the static files stored in the `public` directory.

 ## Contributing

 Contributions are welcome!